HE-TEADAL-PROJECT/asg-tool/sfdp-template/README.md

 docker build --network=host -t <asg-sfdp>:local .
 ```

 If this does not help, you might need additional infrastructure troubleshooting.
-*(TODO: Add instructions)*

 Once the image is created (check with `docker images`), you can run the container: